Marquez on pole in Germany for eighth year in a row

-BERLIN Honda's triple MotoGP world champion Marc Marquez lived up to his reputation of 'King of the Sachsenring' with an eighth successive German Grand Prix pole position on Saturday.
+BERLIN (Reuters) - Honda's triple MotoGP world champion Marc Marquez lived up to his reputation of 'King of the Sachsenring' with an eighth successive German Grand Prix pole position on Saturday.

 The Spaniard set a fastest lap of one minute 27.302 seconds on a drying track after afternoon rain to beat Italian Danilo Petrucci, on a non-works Octo Pramac Ducati, into second place with Honda team mate Dani Pedrosa third.